Home | Jeremy Côté

 In secondary school, students in physics learn about the kinematics equations.
 These equations describe the motion of objects under a constant acceleration (often gravity).
 There are several equations, which describe the relationships between acceleration, speed, position, and time.
 In particular, here is one of the equations:

 One of the differences between physics and mathematics is that mathematicians don’t tend to care about the units they are working with.
-In fact, they will usually consider all quantities as unitless1.
+In fact, they will usually consider all quantities as unitless.
 This makes it easy to compare quantities, because one only has to look at the number itself.
 If you have two numbers, 5 and 9, you know that 9 is the larger quantity.

 Why is the area of a circle given by πr2?